 To calculate your hand odds, you first need to know how many outs your hand has.
 An out is defined as a card in the deck that helps you make your hand.
 If you hold [A♠ K♠] and there are two spades on the flop, there are 9 more spades in the deck (since there are 13 cards of each suit).
 This means you have 9 outs to complete your flush – but not necessarily the best hand!
 Usually, you want your outs to count toward a nut (best hand) draw, but this is not always possible.

-When calculating outs, it’s also important not to overcount your odds.
+When calculating outs, it’s also crucial not to overcount your odds.
 An example would be a flush draw in addition to an open straight draw.

 Example: You hold [J♦ T♦] and the board shows [8♦ Q♦ K♠].
 A Nine or Ace gives you a straight (8 outs), while any diamond gives you the flush (9 outs).
 However, there is an [A♦] and a [9♦], so you don’t want to count these twice toward your straight draw and flush draw.
 The true number of outs is actually 15 (8 outs + 9 outs – 2 outs) instead of 17 (8 outs + 9 outs).

-In addition to this, sometimes an out for you isn’t really a true out.
-Let’s say that you are chasing an open ended straight draw with two of one suit on the table.
-In this situation, you would normally have 8 total outs to hit your straight, but 2 of those outs will result in three to a suit on the table.
+In addition, sometimes an out for you isn’t really a true out.
+For example, let’s say you’re chasing an open-ended straight draw with two of one suit on the table.
+In this situation, you would typically have eight total outs to hit your straight, but two of those outs will result in three-to-a-suit on the table.
 This makes a possible flush for your opponents.
-As a result, you really only have 6 outs for a nut straight draw.
+As a result, you only have six outs for a nut straight draw.
 Another more complex situation follows:

 Poker Odds Chart

 |Outs||One Card %||Two Card %||One Card Odds||Two Card Odds||Draw Type|